CloudSlang/docs/cloudslang_dsl_reference.rst

     namespace: examples.sysprops

     properties:
-      host: 'localhost'
+      - host: 'localhost'
-      port: 8080
+      - port: 8080

-An empty system properties file can be defined using an empty map.
+An empty system properties file can be defined using an empty list.

 **Example - empty system properties file**